sanches-davi/ames-housing-price-prediction/README.md

 # house-prices-regression
-End-toend machine learning project for predicting house prices using the Ames Housing dataset.
+End-to-end machine learning project for predicting house prices using the Ames Housing dataset.